school-brainhack/school-brainhack.github.io/content/en/project/BLUP_Brain-Learning-Unicorn-Project/index.md

 ### Week four:
 - 3 may 2020 Starting slides on jupyter notebook using Rise extension and creating project illustrations on adobe illustrator
-- 5 may 2020 Final presentation of the project with UKBB data and the results of the machine learning models
+- 5 may 2020 Final presentation of the project with UKBioBank data and the results of the machine learning models

 ### Week five:
 - 8 may 2020 Final push of the blog for the visualization assignment